The-OAG-Development-Project/Application-Gateway/www/docs/docs/Configuration-SecurityProfiles.md

 * `static`: This is for static content.
 It adds default security headers and only allowed the GET, HEAD, and OPTIONS method.
 If you have a single page application this is profile is suitable to host static application files.
 * `webapplication`: This profile is suitable for most webapplications.
 It allows all default normal http methods and adds csrf protection via samesite cookie.
 * `apiforspa` Use this profile if you have an API that is called from the web-browser.
 It adds csrf protection with the double submit cookit pattern.
 You need to implement the custom header when you call the api from your code.
 * `apifornonebrowsers`  Use this profile only for apis that are not called from the browser.
-It removes most security functionality of OWAG.
+It removes most security functionality of OAG.

 You can see the detailed configuration of all predefined profiles in the default configuration file [here](https://github.com/gianlucafrei/nellygateway/blob/main/nellygateway/src/main/resources/default-config.yaml)